Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - Providing a professional closing and your contact details

-I am a professional with [Number] years of work experience in [Your Industry] and have a strong background in [Specific Skills or Responsibility].
-I am looking to work with [Company’s Name] because of your reputation for [Company’s] reputation].
+I have [Number] of years of experience in [Your Industry], and have solid background in [Specific Abilities or Tasks].
+I am interested in the opportunity to join [Company Name] because of your reputation in the name of the company.

-I believe my credentials as well as my experience make me a suitable candidate for this role.
-I would appreciate the opportunity to discuss further with you about the ways I can be a valuable asset the team.
+I believe my credentials and experiences make me a suitable candidate for this role.
+I would welcome the opportunity to talk with you more regarding how I could contribute in your organisation.

 Sincerely,